Oleksandr Usyk vs Tyson Fury 2

-While this is still a good way down the road and currently scheduled for December 21 as a pre-Christmas present to Boxing Fans, let's take an early look at the upcoming rematch between Undisputed Heavyweight Champion Oleksandr Usyk and the former Lineal and WBC Heavyweight Champion Tyson Fury and see what the Crystal Ball is showing us as of right now --- in June 2024.
+Scheduled for December 21 as a pre-Christmas present to Boxing Fans, let's take a look at the upcoming rematch between Undisputed Heavyweight Champion Oleksandr Usyk and the former Lineal and WBC Heavyweight Champion Tyson Fury and see what the Crystal Ball is showing us.

-From across the pond, it's @jwrightboxing back with the early analysis about how this will go down in December.
+From across the pond, it's @jwrightboxing back with the analysis about how this will go down when they face-off again in December.

 INTRODUCTION